 An open loop control strategy and implementation for robotic legs

-This was my final year project at the University of Bath, undertaken in 1984/5.
+This was my final year project in the Electrical Engineering Dept at the University of Bath, undertaken in 1984/5.
 Although it's now very old, I have included it because there is still some work being undertaken relating to statically stable walking, and this project provided all the underlying theory.

 The goal was to drive a pair of robotic legs to achieve walking.
 The legs were driven by stepper motors.
 The project involved developing a mathematical theory of statically stable walking, i.e. walking whilst maintaining the centre of gravity of the robot over the foot currently in contact with the floor.
 The resulting equations are non linear and transcendental, and required me to generate software to calculate tables of sequential numerical position data.
 A micro-controller was then programmed to take this tabular positional data and drive the stepper motors via control pulses.